rabbitmq/rabbitmq-website/site/logging.md

 `debug` messages, even if you set a category level to `debug`, the debug messages will not be logged.

-Similarly, if log level is set to `debug`, debug messages will not be logged unless message category level is also set to `debug`.
+Although, if an output is configured to log `debug` messages, it will get them from all categories, unless a category level is configured.

 ### Enabling Debug Logging

-To enable debug messages, you should have a debug output and a debug category configured.
+To enable debug messages, you should have a debug output.

-For example to log connection debug messages to a file:
+For example to log debug messages to a file:

 <pre class="sourcecode ini">
 log.file.level = debug
-log.connection.level = debug
 </pre>

 In the [classic config format](/configure.html#config-file-formats):

 <pre class="sourcecode erlang">
 [{rabbit, [{log, [
-    {file, [{level, debug}]},
+    {file, [{level, debug}]}]
-    {categories, [
-        {connection, [{level, debug}]}]}
-    ]}]
 }].
 </pre>

-To print default log message to standard out:
+To print log messages to standard out:

 <pre class="sourcecode ini">
 log.console.enabled = true
 log.console.level = debug
-log.default.level = debug
 </pre>

 In the [classic config format](/configure.html#config-file-formats):